bendtherules/bendtherules.github.com/posts/function-name-binding.md

 # Misc

 There are a few other special cases for `.name`.
-These are rarely going to be useful, only included for sake of completion.
+These are only included for sake of completion.

 ```js
 function hello(){}